-High Intensity Focused Ultrasound (HIFU) ultrasound is a new technology applied to the treatment of uterine fibroids.
+High Intensity Focused Ultrasound (HIFU) is a new technology applied to the treatment of uterine fibroids.

-HIFU focuses high energy ultrasound waves to generate localised heat energy which reaches temperatures above 55°C to achieve cell death (coagulation necrosis) in the uterine fibroids.
+HIFU focuses high energy ultrasound waves to generate localised heat energy at temperatures above 55°C to achieve cell death (coagulation necrosis) in uterine fibroids.
 Preserving the uterus, it is a non-invasive and organ-sparing procedure.

 Conventionally, uterine fibroids are treated through surgeries such as hysterectomy or myomectomy, which sometimes require weeks of recovery.
 HIFU on the other hand, requires a much shorter downtime where patients can possibly return to work and daily living the very next day.

 Depending on the location and size of your fibroid, HIFU treatment is a therapeutic option that has good potential in women of childbearing age who plan to have children.